remkop/picocli-jansi-graalvm/README.md

 # jansi-substratevm
-Helper library for using Jansi in GraalVM native images: create native Windows executable command line applications with colors in Java.
+Helper library for using Jansi in GraalVM native images.

+Create native Windows executable command line applications with colors in Java.

 ## Introduction